buddhasystem/pc2s/server/documentation/about.md

+#### The Objective
+The objective of this service is to discover, locate and deliver *conditions and calibrations data* of a particular type as requested by the client, which is considered valid at a point in time relevant to the processing of the experiment's data.
+Logically, the overall system is a tandem of a *metadata service*, which is the focus of the PC2S project, and a data delivery system which can be implemented using any suitable technology (Apache, ndinx, CVMFS etc or even a combination of these platforms).

+This two components are weakly coupled.
+The only connection between them is the requiment that PC2S needs to provide a valid URL pointing to a data product to be shipped to the consumer by the data delivery service.
+This provides considerable flexibility in implementation stage.

 #### Portable Conditions and Calibrations Service (PC2S)
 PC2S stands for *"portable conditions and calibration service"*.
 The "portable" aspect implies that